dotnet/docs/docs/iot/debugging.md

 ### Deploy the app

-Deploy the app as described in [Deploy .NET apps to ARM Single Board Computers](deployment.md).
+Deploy the app as described in [Deploy .NET apps to ARM Single-Board Computers](deployment.md).
 Ensure the deployment path is the same path specified in the `cwd` parameter in the *launch.json* configuration.

 ### Launch the debugger